chesterbr/chester-ansible-configs/README.md

 A few tasks (including the initial run of each playbook) require you to supply your own [password vault][13].
 See [the sample file][14] for details.

+### Production provisioning

+Initial server setup is done by running `provisioning.yml` with the root user (`-u root`) against the proper host (one of its tasks is to create the proper user, then disable root and password-based logins).

+Once that is done, playbooks may be ran on the proper hosts.
+Currently I ran all of them on the same host, but they can theoretically live in different machines.

 ### Maintenance tasks

 Those are tagged on the playbooks, please check them for such tags and add to `ansible-playbook`.
 Examples: